Sending / General Information

 You are allowed to send a parcel COD if the recipient has asked for the item.

-1. You can buy a COD shipping option at a convenient post office along with one of our shipping nuservices: Priority™, Xpresspost™, Expedited Parcel™ or Regular Parcel™.
+- You can buy a COD shipping option at a convenient post office along with one of our shipping services: Priority™, Xpresspost™, Expedited Parcel™ or Regular Parcel™.
 You can save time at the post office by preparing your COD form online.